dtg3/st_work/hw8/hwb-conclusion.md

 includes a basic description of the test itself, and the results of the test.
 For simplicity, all mentions in the tests referring to a "small database" refers to the simple data shown above, while "big database" refers to the large 1,000 customer record mock database.
-It should be noted that the small database and big database tests are separate, but once again, for brevity and since they cover similar operations they are both covered in the general test categories below.
+Additionally, when the number of lines of code (LOC) required to perform any task is presented this refers to number of statements.This means if one statement spans multiple lines in the text document, it still only constitutes one line of code.
+It should also be noted that the small database and big database tests are separate, but once again, for brevity and since they cover similar operations they are both covered in the general test categories below.

 #### Add Record
 This test is used to evaluate that sqlite3 and TinyDB are capable of adding a